mattumland/ticker/README.md

 Ticker consumes the New York Times top stories API to give user a simple interface for seeing today's top stories fast.
 An intuitive button interface provides quick filtering and large clickable cards trigger a modal for viewing story details.

 ## Running the App
 1.Clone down this repo.
-2. Install dependencies in the root directory with npm install
+2. Install dependencies in the root directory with npm install.
-3. Start up the development server with npm start in the root project directory
+3. Start up the development server with npm start in the root project directory.
 4. Go to http://localhost:3000/ to see the app.

 ## Final Site